FriendsOfREDAXO/redaxo-mit-docker/README.md

 The Dockerfiles for Mailhog and MySQL are quite simple, because they only contain the indication which image is used, without adapting it further.
 The PHP Apache Dockerfile is more complex: Here we first determine the image, but make several adjustments.
 For example we enable some Apache modules and install PHP extensions that REDAXO needs.
 Afterwards we check if our webroot - more about that follows - is still empty, and if it is, we pull a fresh REDAXO from GitHub and unpack it into the webroot.

-The other folders contain setup scripts, configurations for PHP, Apache, and the database.
+The other folders contain setup scripts, configurations for PHP, Apache and the database.

 #### Webroot